 Property owners do not owe licensees a duty to search for unknown hazards before they enter the property.
 The only time a licensee can file a premises liability claim is in the event that the property owner fails to complete the two above-mentioned duties, and if this failure causes the licensee’s injury.

-The final visitor category is that of trespasser.
+The final visitor category is that of a trespasser.
 You might think trespassers never have the right to sue property owners, but this isn’t true.
 In South Carolina, child trespassers (those under the age of 18) are entitled to the same property owner duties of care as licensees.
 Property owners must maintain safe premises for potential child trespassers – especially if they have attractive nuisances on their properties, such as swimming pools or trampolines.
 Parents of child trespassers can bring claims if the property owner did not take steps to reasonably prevent foreseeable injuries.